ccarabine/payrollapp/docs/features.md

 9. As a user, I want full visibility of the business’s payment summary, consolidated by week <br>
 11. As a user with no formal finance training/qualifications I need simple and easy to understand terminology<br>
 12. As a user I need to be able to trust the application to calculate payments accurately<br>
-13. As a user I need a quick painless process, in order to free up more time to be productive in other areas of my role.*<br>
+13. As a user I need a quick painless process, to free up more time to be productive in other areas of my role.*<br>

 **Owners stories covered:**<br>
-14. I want a terminal based application containing validated Python code which allows the user to navigate the system intuitively without returning errors<br>
+14. I want a terminal-based application containing validated Python code that allows the user to navigate the system intuitively without returning errors<br>

 ___
 ### **Feature 4: Process /Amend payroll**